AIDASoft/pr-sweeper/README.md

       with:
         fetch-depth: 0
         token: ${{ secrets.PAT }}
-    - uses: aidasoft/sweeper@v1
+    - uses: aidasoft/pr-sweeper@v1
       with:
         github-pat: ${{ secrets.PAT }}
 ```
 In this case the action will automatically resolve merge commits in the current branch in the last 24 hours and try to find the matching pull requests on GitHub.
 If the pull request has a label of the format `alsoTargeting:_target_branch_` the action will create a new branch in the repository based on `_target_branch_` and try to cheery-pick or merge the merge commit of the relevant PR to this newly created branch.
 If successful a PR with this newly created branch to `_target_branch_` will be created and it will receive the label `sweep:from _original_branch_` and the original PR will receive a label `sweep:done`.
 If at any step this operation something will fail, the original PR will receive in addition to `sweep:done` also `sweep:failed`.
-The label `sweep:done` only indicates that `sweeper` has run once over this PR not that it was successful.
+The label `sweep:done` only indicates that `pr-sweeper` has run once over this PR not that it was successful.

 ### Parameters
 The following parameters are supported: